dansmyers/Example-AI-Assignment/README.md

 - You don’t have to choose a physical thing.
 You can write about a mathematical result, or a theory, book, or intellectual movement.

-- Choose a topic that’s at least pre-1900, and preferably pre-1800.
-It’s okay to bring in connections from the modern world, as appropriate, but don’t simply choose an early version of a well-known modern technology.
+- Choose a topic that’s preferably pre-1800.
+It’s okay to bring in connections from the modern world when they're appropriate, but we'd prefer to focus on older historical innovations, not just the development of well-known industrial-era technologies.

 ## Process